When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

 - Hand milling

-This is the #1 soap making book I recommend to all my students and clients.
+This is the #1 soap making book I recommend to my students and clients.
 It’s the closest thing you’ll find to a soap making textbook, and a steal at less than $20.

 The Natural Soap Making Book for Beginners by Kelly Cable